 With the abundance of automation tools available to us in the sales industry today, if you are still relying solely on Google Maps as your go-to it is time to step up your territory management game.
 In using Google Maps for your territory mapping, the lack of data, room for error, and missed opportunities could potentially end up costing you significant time and money in the long run versus investing in effective territory mapping software.

-Top Options for Sales Territory Mapping Tools
+Top Sales Territory Mapping Software to Replace Google Maps

 Here are a few of the options available to help you optimize your sales territory mapping and create a winning strategy: